StylePart: Image-based Shape Part Manipulation: Experiment and Results

-We qualitatively and quantitatively demonstrate the shape manipulation results. \paragraph{Part replacement results} We randomly picked $12$ different chair images and exchanged their parts.
+We randomly picked $12$ different chair images and exchanged their parts.
 We applied several replacement patterns to all possible combinations of the picked 12 images and produced edited images for each category.
 We show some replacement results in \figname~\ref{fig:replace_result}.
 Detailed results are available in the supplementary material.